Dendup1234/Eatcue/README.md

 # Eatcue App
-This app helps the user to track their diet and buget
+This app helps the user to track their diet and budget

 ## Getting Started With Flutter Project